algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 **Install NASM**

 Install an x86 assembler in DOSBox to write and compile assembly code.
-The technical team chose to pick NASM (Netwide Assembler) as the reference.

-snippet of unit test code
+The technical team chose to pick NASM (Netwide Assembler) as the reference. a snippet of unit test code
 #### Overview
 #### Code Example